-Another popular asymptotic regime is mean-field, where the number of servers increases to infinity while the load is kept constant.
-This regime has been used in the past to study the load balancing system operating under power-of-$d$ choices (also called JSQ$(d)$), under which $d$ queues are selected at random and the new arrivals are routed to the shortest queue among those.
-It was proved in the past that, even if $d=2$, the queue lengths decrease considerably when compared to random routing \cite{mitzenmacher_po2,mitzenmacher_po2_2,dobrushin_po2}.
-To prove this result, the main idea is that, since only $d$ queues are being compared whenever there is an arrival and $d$ is small compared to the number of servers, in the mean-field limit the queues are almost independent.
+Another popular asymptotic regime is mean field, where the number of servers increases to infinity while the load is kept constant.
+This regime has been used in the past to study the load balancing system operating under power-of-$d$ choices (also called JSQ$(d)$), under which $d$ queues are selected at random and the new arrivals are routed to the shortest queue among these.
+It has been proved that, even if $d=2$, the queue lengths decrease considerably when compared to random routing \cite{mitzenmacher_po2,mitzenmacher_po2_2,dobrushin_po2}.
+To prove this result, the main idea is that, since only $d$ queues are being compared whenever there is an arrival, and $d$ is small compared to the number of servers, in the mean-field limit the queues are almost independent.
 However, this argument does not work if we use JSQ for routing.

-Regimes in between those two are when the load and the number of servers increase together, and there are several ways to take this type of limit.
-We call these regimes many-server-heavy-traffic.
-In this paper we focus on the case where the difference between the \emph{total} service rate and the \emph{total} arrival rate is of the form $N^{1-\alpha}$, where $N$ is the number of servers and $\alpha>0$ is a parameter.
+Regimes in between these two are when the load and the number of servers increase together, and there are several ways to take this type of limit.
+We call these regimes many-server heavy-traffic.
+In this paper, we focus on the case where the difference between the \emph{total} service rate and the \emph{total} arrival rate is of the form $N^{1-\alpha}$, where $N$ is the number of servers and $\alpha>0$ is a parameter.
 Equivalently, we can define the difference between service and arrival rates \emph{per server} as $N^{-\alpha}$.
 Then, as $N\to\infty$ the number of servers and the load increase.